 Half of the brewery is given over to the wet activities of mashing, boiling, fermenting and racking.
 For every pint of Swan Brewery ale, around 4 pints of water are used in the production, hence good drainage is essential.
 Our brewing area is raised up with central drainage and a slight fall towards.
 We keep the area hygienic through good production practices, helped by a flooring of epoxy resin and walls finished with antimicrobial paint.

 The rest of the microbrewery is given over to storage of raw materials, our cask store and our loading area.

 One of the first pieces of equipment installed was a shelf for a digital radio and speakers – Radio 6 Music fuels the Head Brewer’s creativity.

-You’ll find the brewery at Unit 17 of the Rural Enterprise Centre in Leominster.
+You’ll find the brewery at Unit 17 on Brunel Road on the Enterprise Park in Leominster.
 That’s the set of workshops tucked in near to the police station.
 We’re really pleased we’ve been able to establish the brewery in Leominster; it’s a great town and community.